dirckx-laura/web-frameworks/README.md

 User manual:

-- Have a database called 'students' in Mongo.
+- Have a database called 'students' in Mongo
 - Open project, go to /app, npm install
 - npm start
 - Go to port 3000